pablomarin/H2O-SparklingWater-azure-templates/README.md

 	wasbs:///example/jars/hadoop-mapreduce-examples.jar
 	/example/jars/hadoop-mapreduce-examples.jar

 In addition to this storage account, you can add additional storage accounts (<b>Advanced Template)</b> from the same Azure subscription or different Azure subscriptions during the creation process or after a cluster has been created.
-Note that the additional storage account must be in the same region thatn the HDI cluster. <b>Normally this is where your big data resides</b>.
+Note that the additional storage account must be in the same region than the HDI cluster. <b>Normally this is where your big data resides</b>.
 The syntax is:

 	wasb[s]://<containername>@<accountname>.blob.core.windows.net/<path>